user table

 - avatar: avatar image filename.
 Avatars are located in the

-. - password: hashed password.
+backend/avatars/folder.
+Default isdefault_avatar.jpg. - password: hashed password.

 - elo: game elo.
 Default is

-. - twoFactorAuthenticationSecret: user secret for the 2FA generated in the proces of enabling 2FA.
+1000. - twoFactorAuthenticationSecret: user secret for the 2FA generated in the proces of enabling 2FA.

 - isTwoFactorAuthenticationEnabled: whether the 2FA is enabled.
 Default is

-. - stats: the user’s stats.
+false. - stats: the user’s stats.

 - The

-table has a OneToOne relation with thestats
+usertable has a OneToOne relation with thestatstable. - The

-methods. - Every user has a corresponding stats row, and every stats row has a corresponding user.
+statstable is the “owner” of the relation: even if the stats are not visible on theusertable, they are accessible asuser.statsbecause the stats are eagerly loaded byuserRepository’sfindmethods. - Every user has a corresponding stats row, and every stats row has a corresponding user.

 - If a user is deleted, its stats are automatically deleted, but not the other way around.